SpiderLabs/OWASP-CRS-Documentation/metadata.rst

 Additional rule information
 ---------------------------

 Often we will generate rules based on some presentation or article.
-In fact, sometimes the construction of the rule is done in such a way that it might not be naeivly clear how the rule works.
+In fact, sometimes the construction of the rule is done in such a way that it might not be naively clear how the rule works.
 In all of these cases comments will be left above the rule in question.
 Items like links will not appear within tag data.